St. Oswald’s CE VA Primary School Reading and Phonics Information 2021

-We offer a great variety of fiction, poetry books and non- fiction texts alongside a structured reading scheme to develop and build up children’s reading ability.
+We offer a great variety of fiction, poetry books and non- fiction texts alongside a structured reading scheme to develop and build up children’s reading

 Parents are encouraged to write an appropriate comment about how their child is progressing and read with their child at least three times a week (one of which must be their school reading book).

 Reception parents receive a pack of information which outlines our approach to reading and how parents can play their part.
 They also have an opportunity to attend a Reading Information workshop in their child’s first term in school.
 We provide parents with a wide range of resources, including paper based, online and video materials to support with phonics and reading at home.

 Reading is celebrated with weekly rewards given to children who have followed the non-negotiable of reading three times a week.

 |1.||GUIDED READING SESSIONS – will take place for half an hour each day in KS1 and KS2 and for fifteen minute in Early Years.